CyphrRiot/ArchRiot/README.md

 🎉 Thank you [Vaxryy](https://x.com/vaxryy) for creating Hyprland—the compositor that doesn't suck.

 And, thank you to JaKoolIt for [your amazing scripts](https://github.com/JaKooLit/Arch-Hyprland)!

+## ✨ What’s New in v3.5 (Docs & UX)

+- 🔑 Keybindings Help (SUPER+SHIFT+H): Local, dynamic help window generated from your Hyprland config; opens as a compact Brave “app” window.
+GTK fallback available.
+- ✉️ Telegram (SUPER+G): Focus-or-launch behavior now mirrors Fuzzel; includes a resilient delayed-retry on cold starts.
+- 🛡️ Mullvad during upgrade: Auto-reconnect guard if you start the upgrade connected (no service restarts or NM changes).
+- 🧩 Installer guard (ABI mismatch): Warns if Hyprland/wlroots/portal/Wayland upgrades are pending; use `--strict-abi` to block install until the system is upgraded.
+- 🔋 Battery “Full”: Shows 100% when the controller reports “fully-charged” for clearer UX.
+- 📚 README polish: Emoji “Navigate This Guide,” Quick Install panel, and deep technical content consolidated into Advanced Usage and Troubleshooting.

 ## 📄 License